-♦ In your opinion, has the level of brutality rendered reconciliation impossible?
+• In your opinion, has the level of brutality rendered reconciliation impossible?

 Answer.
 The conflict has indeed affected and damaged the social fabric of the country.
 It has pitted ethnic groups against each other and has also led to subdivisions within some ethnic groups for instance the Bul Nuer (a section of the Nuer ethnic group) has been fighting alongside the government forces in Unity state against other Nuer communities).
 Similarly the environment is currently very complex, fragile and highly politicized.
 There will therefore be no quick fix in reconciling South Sudanese and the many competing narratives/truths that have been put forward in the duration of the conflict.
 However all South Sudanese recognize the need for reconciliation now or later and there are existing national and community level initiatives that continue to run and need immediate and medium term support.
-It is also very important that the provisions of the Agreement on the Resolution of Conflict in South Sudan on accountability, justice and reconciliation are implemented to facilitate and enable the process of healing and reconciliation.
+It is also very important that the provisions of the Agreement on the Resolution of Conflict in South Sudan on accountability, justice and reconciliation.

 The August peace agreement provides for the establishment of the Commission for Truth, Reconciliation and Healing (CTRH) with a mandate to inquire into all conflicts since 2005 to the present and lead efforts to facilitate the process of local and national healing and reconciliation.
-The establishment and operationalisation of this body is critical towards ensuring reconciliation, truth and justice in South Sudan
+The establishment and operationalisation of this body is critical towards ensuring reconciliation, truth and justice in South Sudan onciliation is not seen as an elite driven process.
+It needs to be both at local and national levels.
+There is need for public participation especially of conflict affected populations.